lucasdietrich/AVRTOS/readme.md

 - Using makefile to build the project for a target
 - Propose this project as a library
 - Fix when submitting the same work two time, while it has not yet been executed -> use double linked lists for (tqueue)
-- Wrong : Using double linked lists would also help to remove the idle thread from the runqueue in one function call, without finding it
 - Check that the thread own the mutex/semaphore when releasing it
-- Cancel submitted item
-- Make the library fully C compliant.
 - Allow thread safe termination
 - Measure the execution time for thread switch and all kernel functions calls (k_mutex_lock, k_work_schedule, ...)